MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-uninstall-package.md

 ---
-title: Uninstall a provisioning package - reverted settings (Windows 10/11)
+title: Uninstall a provisioning package - reverted settings
-description: This article lists the settings that are reverted when you uninstall a provisioning package on Windows 10/11 desktop client devices. ms.topic: article ms.reviewer: gkomatsu ms.date: 12/31/2017
+description: This article lists the settings that are reverted when you uninstall a provisioning package on Windows 10/11 desktop client devices. ms.topic: article ms.date: 12/31/2017
 ---